munozjon/NYC-Taxis/README.md

 ## Process

 ### 1. Extract, Transform, Load
 Upon identifying the data as too large to analyze, we sought to reduce the dataset to a manageable, random sample.
-We utilized Databricks to read the parquet files for each month in 2023, and leveraged PySpark to .....
+We utilized Databricks, a cloud-based platform, to store and process large amounts of data.
+The FHV Trip Data was split per month and stored in parquet files.
+The parquet files were uploaded to Databricks and read using Spark.
+The combined Spark dataframe was filtered to extract only Uber trips.
+A representative random sample was used to reduce runtimes and resources needed for data manipulation and machine learning modeling.

 ### 2. Creating visualizations